 We run and are involved in a number of groups locally, giving people in Southampton many different ways of getting involved with our work and shaping local health services.

-Find out more below and if you would like any more information or to join, get in touch with Dawn Buck Head of Stakeholder Relations and Engagement.
+Find out more below and if you would like any more information or to join any of these groups, please get in touch with our Communications Team.

 The People’s Panel